 What causes hypothyroidism in cats?

-Hypothyroidism is most often seen in cats who have undergone surgery or iodine therapy as treatment for hyperthyroidism (overactive thyroid).
+Hypothyroidism is most often seen in cats who have undergone surgery or iodine therapy as a treatment for hyperthyroidism (overactive thyroid).
 That said, in very rare cases this condition can be caused by cancer, iodine deficiency or congenital disease (thyroid gland abnormalities).

 What are the signs of hypothyroidism in cats?

-The low levels of thyroid hormones seen in cats with hypothyroidism leads to a slowing of the cat's metabolism which can result in symptoms such as cold intolerance, weight gain, hair loss or matting, lethargy, weakness or low body temperature.
+The low levels of thyroid hormones seen in cats with hypothyroidism lead to a slowing of the cat's metabolism which can result in symptoms such as cold intolerance, weight gain, hair loss or matting, lethargy, weakness or low body temperature.

 Can hypothyroidism in cats be treated?

-For many cat's with hypothyroidism no treatment is necessary.
-That said, if your pet's symptoms are severe your vet may prescribe synthetic hormone supplements, and schedule followup blood tests to monitor your kitty's overall health and hormone levels.
+For many cats with hypothyroidism, no treatment is necessary.
+That said, if your pet's symptoms are severe your vet may prescribe synthetic hormone supplements, and schedule follow-up blood tests to monitor your kitty's overall health and hormone levels.
 A modified diet containing reduced fat may also be recommended for your cat while they are recovering from hypothyroidism.

 Typically cats recover well from hypothyroidism, with a notable improvement in their health seen in a short period of time.

-Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
-For an accurate diagnosis of your pet's condition, please make an appointment with your vet.Is your cat in need of urgent veterinary care?
+Is your cat in need of urgent veterinary care?
 Visit our emergency animal hospital in Tuscon any time you need urgent care for your pet outside of your regular vet's hours.
 Has your cat been diagnosed with a serious medical issue that requires specialized care?
 Contact our Tucson specialty vets today to book a consultation.

 Looking for a veterinary specialist in Tucson?